mrstefangrimm/LnR-Actuator/Instructable/Rev4/instructions.md

 ![LnR2-CoverMounted](LnR2-CoverMounted.jpg)

 Position the servo motor to middle position and mount the servo arm to the servo motor.
 Move the slider to the position where bore of the extension arm matches with the bore of the slider.
-Attach the extension arm with the 12 mm long metal rod and mount the slider cover with two M2 screws.
+Attach the extension arm with the 12 mm long metal rod and mount the slider's lid with two M2 screws.

 Mount the cover to the base component with six M2 screws.